marcos-ro/pgsql-vagrant/README.md

 ## LICENSE

 ```
-pgsql-vagrant: A test environment for database PostgreSQL
+pgsql-vagrant: A vagrant template to testing your PostgreSQL database
 Copyright (C) 2020 marcos-ro <marcosroropeza@protonmail.com>

 This program is free software: you can redistribute it and/or modify